andersbogsnes/homepage/content/presentations/apis/2_concepts.md

 # API

-Usually, when you work with HTTP, you're in the browser, asking for webpages.
+Most people will only use HTTP when they use a browser to navigate to a webpage

 ---

 When you navigate to google.com, your browser does a GET for the website.

-The Response is the text of the website HTML which your browser knows how to render.
+The Response body is the text of the website HTML which your browser knows how to render.

 ---